HrhTmshn/django-doc-polls/README.md

 # Polls

-This is a simple polling application built with Django as part of the official Django Tutorial.
+This is a simple polling application built with Django, initially based on the official Django Tutorial.

-It allows users to vote on questions, view results, and manage polls via the admin panel.
+While the core functionality follows the original guide, this version includes several custom improvements and enhancements.

-> ⚠️ This project is primarily educational and designed to demonstrate the basics of working with Django.
+> ⚠️ This project is for educational purposes and intended to demonstrate Django basics and independent problem-solving.

+## What's different from the original tutorial?

+- 💅 Added Bootstrap styling for improved UI/UX
+- 🔐 Implemented session-based protection to prevent repeated voting
+- 🔁 Replaced the “Vote Again” button with a “Change Vote” feature
+- 🧪 Added custom unit tests beyond the tutorial examples

-## Stack:
+## Stack

 - [Python 3.10.11](https://www.python.org/downloads/release/python-31011/)
 - [Django 4.2.10](https://docs.djangoproject.com/en/4.2/)

 ## Local Development

 All commands should be run from the root directory of the project.
 Make sure you have Python 3.10.11 installed, and all required packages are installed inside a virtual environment.

 ### 1. Create and activate a virtual environment: